iozsaygi/iozsaygi.github.io/_posts/2023-08-14-caring-about-struct-layouts-and-saving memory-in-CSharp.md

 ---
 layout: post
-title: Caring about struct layouts and saving memory
+title: Caring about struct layouts and saving memory in C#
 description: Use of explicit struct memory layout management to improve memory usage.
-tags: C# Optimization
+tags: Optimization
 ---
 Generally, when using structs, we are not sure if the size of the struct matches the size that we expect.